Azure-Samples/azure-ai-video-creation-playbook/README.md

 6.5.
 Continuous Deployment and Azure Container Apps
 ```

-## Step 2: Validation by the Product Group
+## Step 2: Validation by the Product Owner

 ### Objective
 Ensure the script is technically accurate and aligns with product goals.

 ### Process
-Share the draft script with stakeholders for review.
+1. Share the draft script with stakeholders for review.
-Gather feedback in a structured format (e.g., comments in Word or Teams).
+2. Gather feedback in a structured format (e.g., comments in Word or Teams).
-Revise the script accordingly.
+3. Revise the script accordingly.

 ### Visual Aid
 Workflow Diagram: